Platynaspis flavoguttata: Distribution

 In India, the species is observed from Sagara: Mullluman, Karnataka province.
 In Sri Lanka, it is found in Habaraduwa area, Galle district.

 Description

-It is a broad oval insect with densely pubescent body and a mixture of yellow and dark brown hairs.
-Head yellowish with a longitudinal median reddish brown band.
+It is a broad oval insect with a densely haired body and a mixture of yellow and dark brown hairs.
+The head is yellowish with a longitudinal median reddish brown band.
 Sometimes there can be a reddish brown band with a pair of yellowish lateral spots.
-Pronotum dark reddish brown with three yellowish markings.
-Each elytron consists with three spots in a 2-1 arrangement.
-Ventral side reddish color.
-Antennae, mouthparts, and legs are lighter yellowish brown.
+The pronotum is dark reddish brown with three yellowish markings.
+Each elytron consists with three spots in a 2–1 arrangement.
+The antennae, mouth, and legs are lighter yellowish brown.

-Sri Lanka form is slightly different from Indian counterparts: head more or less fully brown.
-Pronotum reddish brown.
-There are subtriangular, yellowish lateral markings on pronotum.
-Elytron with the discal spot distinctly more rounded, and the apical spot is crescent-shaped.
+The Sri Lanka form is slightly different from its Indian counterparts, its head is fully brown.
+There are subtriangular, yellowish lateral markings on the pronotum.
+The elytron with the discal spot distinctly more rounded, and the apical spot is crescent-shaped.

 Biology

-Larva is observed in the holes in Terminalia paniculata.
-Show muturalistic relationship with red ants.
+Larva are observed in the holes in Terminalia paniculata.
+Show mutualistic relationship with red ants.